unreal4u/rpi3-playroom-light/README.md

 This program consists of 3 scripts.

+I would very much have liked to use the inotify extension, but sadly I couldn't get it running on my rpi.

 TODO

 This script is run with sudo because it needs access to the GPIO.
 There might be more elegant ways to solve this issue,